MilovanovicAlexandre/plugin-faites-passer-une-librairie-jquery-vers-react/README.md

 ## Explanations about example of use

 When user clicks on button, it will open modal window.
-Next, when the user clicks on modal'closure button it will close the modal window.
+Next, when the user clicks on modal's closure button it will close the modal window.
 The useState's hook is used to control the display of the modal window.
 When button is clicked modalOpening has a value equal true so modal is displayed.
 When modal's closure button is clicked modalOpening has a value of false so the modal windows is not displayed.
 With the prop textModal the text displayed inside the